 El Hierro is off the beaten path.
-It is the smallest and least visited of the Canary Islands and while […]Keep Reading
+It is the smallest and least visited of the Canary Islands, and while […]Keep Reading

 Bimbache was created in 2018 with a meager 5 hectares of vineyards spread among the three municipalities of El Hierro: Valverde, Frontera, and El Pinar.
 The Island is roughly triangular in shape with a crescent-shaped escarpment running from the northeast to the west.
 This cliff faces the prevailing tradewinds ensuring plenty of moisture reaches the vines in Frontera in the north and Valverde in the northeast while blocking El Pinar in the south from receiving much moisture at all.
-Average rainfall in the northern part of the Island is 70cm while the south only sees 15cm in an average year.
+As a result, the average rainfall in the northern part of the Island is 70cm, while the south only sees 15cm in an average year.

 In addition to the two village wines, Rayco and Pablo currently make two single-vineyard wines.
 John Stone comes from a parcel called Piedra Juan.
 This is a sixty-year-old vineyard planted with Verdijadiego Blanco and Listán Blanco on a steep slope at the foot of the escarpment south of Frontera.
 Gran Cruz del Calvario comes from the terraces surrounding the Finca los Valles, Bimbache’s winery in Valverde.
 About the same age as Piedra Juan, this site is planted largely with Verdijadiego with smaller amounts of Listán Blanco, Gual, Babosa Blanco, and Forastera Blanca.
 Both parcel wines are aged in neutral 300L French oak barrels, John Stone under a veil of flor and Clavario topped-up.

-All the vineyards that Rayco and Pablo control are farmed organically and harvest is manual.
+All the vineyards that Rayco and Pablo control are farmed organically, and harvest is manual.
 The whites are pressed whole cluster while the red is largely destemmed.
-All fermentations are spontaneous and currently, there is no temperature control apart from the winery being located in an exposed and windy part of El Hierro.
+All fermentations are spontaneous, and currently, there is no temperature control apart from the winery being located in an exposed and windy part of El Hierro.
 These are salty, tangy, and savory wines that combine the best qualities of being mountain, ocean, and volcanic wines all rolled into one.
 We are excited to have the first great El Hierro estate in our portfolio.Close